After You Have Been Accepted

 - A valid visa containing the SEVIS ID and Alderson Broaddus University (unless you are visa-exempt)

 - Financial documentation as evidence of ability to pay tuition and living expenses.
 A copy of your Statement of Support works for this.

 - Proof of payment of the SEVIS I-901 fee.
 Be sure you have the receipt.

-Students from Canada or Bermuda do not need a visa in order to enter the United States in nonimmigrant status, but you must pay the SEVIS I-901 fee.
-Be sure to check with your consulate to be sure you are visa exempt!
+Students from Canada or Bermuda do not need a visa to enter the United States in non-immigrant status, but you must pay the SEVIS I-901 fee.
+Be sure to check with your consulate to be sure you are visa-exempt!
 Have these documents ready at your Point of Entry.
 You should have these documents with you at the border:

 - Apply directly at the point of entry for a determination of eligibility to enter the United States

 - Statement of Support

 - I-901 receipt or pay it at the border

 Students who are members of indigenous groups, including Native Americans and First Nations.
 If you hold a card or certification that you are a member of a tribe, you do not need an I-20, visa, or to pay the I-901 fee.
 You may simply cross the border at will.

 University of Toledo: BA 1992; MA 2001; Ph.D.
 2006